MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Query-auto-refresh.md

 Follow these steps only for results that have already run and for which auto-refresh is not currently in effect.

 1. In Workplace Analytics, open **Query designer** > **Results**.
-2. In the row of the results, select the **ellipsis**.
+2. In the query's row, select the **ellipsis**.
 3. In the **More options** menu, select **Turn on auto-refresh**:

    ![Turn on auto-refresh](../images/wpa/tutorials/auto-refresh-options-off-48.png)

-Alternatively, you can renew an auto-refresh query in the [notifications panel](../use/wpa-notifications.md) in Workplace Analytics.
+Alternatively, you can renew an auto-refresh query within the [notifications panel](../use/wpa-notifications.md) in Workplace Analytics.

 ## Auto-refresh details